pmreis/TeslaImprovementBacklog/README.md

 - [ ] Vision based sentry mode only activates with human figures nearby (including paintings).
 This excludes small crashes from other vehicles with a Tesla.
 Sentry should activate also when other cars drive too close.
 - [ ] Considering the amount of bugs introduced in Tesla App and Tesla's Vehicle software during 2025 alone, the suspicion lies on saboteurs inside Tesla's software team.
 They must be identified and fired from Tesla.
 - [ ] Tesla App on Android crashes after a few Supercharger selections on the map.
-- [ ] Tesla App on iOS keeps the slider on a loop of expansion and retraction after selecting a Supercharger on the map.
+- [ ] Tesla App on iOS keeps the slider on a loop of expansion and retraction after selecting a Supercharger on the map: https://youtube.com/shorts/uzcJ6kH-qio

 # Notes